scoskey/m502/notes.md

 * Proof.
 Assume the theorem is true for all expressions which are shorter than $\sigma$.
 By definition of well-formed, there exist $\tau_i$ such that $\sigma=s\tau_1\cdots\tau_n$.
 Let $\sigma'$ be a well-formed initial segment of $\sigma$ (not necessarily proper).
 Then again there exist $\tau'_i$ such that $\sigma'=s\tau'_1\cdots\tau'_n$.
 Then $\tau_1=\tau'_1$ since otherwise one would be an initial segment of the other, and contradicting the inductive hypothesis.
 Similarly $\tau_i=\tau'_i$ for all $i$.
 Thus $\sigma'=\sigma$ and the $\tau_i$ are unique, establishing both (1) and (2).
 * Cor.
 If $\sigma$ is well-formed, then every symbol of $\sigma$ is the beginning of a unique well-formed subexpression called the scope of the occurrence of the symbol.
 * Proof.
 Assume the theorem is true for expressions shorter than $\sigma$.
 The first symbol of $\sigma$ has scope $\sigma$.
 Any other symbol appears in some $\tau_i$ and we can apply the inductive hypothesis.
+* Activity: Play around with the statement "there are infinitely many primes".
+Write it in traditional syntax, prefix, and parse tree.

 ## Part III: Computability theory